Fast Simulation of Vehicles with Non-deformable Tracks: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

-Simulation of tracked vehicles is a~complicated task even when it is narrowed down to only simulation of non-deformable tracks.
-There is no method that would suit all needs that can arise in the robotics community, which might be the reason why only a~minority of simulators support tracked vehicle models out of the box.
-The presented \textit{Contact Surface Motion} is one of the fastest ones, but it provides highly plausible results in most cases.
-It can be easily used for non-symmetric tracks (along the up- or forward-axis).
+Simulation of tracked vehicles is a~complicated task even when it is narrowed down only to simulation of non-deformable tracks.
+The presented \textit{Contact Surface Motion} model proved to be one of the fastest methods that still provide highly plausible results in most cases.
+It is the first computationally-light method allowing the use of precise geometry of the tracks while keeping plausible dynamic behavior.
+It can be utilized not only for simulation of tracked vehicles, but also for conveyor belts, treadmills and any other kind of moving planar surfaces.

 The proposed set of metrics for comparison of the simulation models showed as a~practical test for discovering weak and strong points of each model.
 Once the pull request to Gazebo~\cite{gazebo-pr} is merged, the testing world and obstacles~\cite{dataset} can be utilized by others to compare with their models.